hector4213/ruby-stuff/notes.md

 the whole problem in advance.
 The plan is to nibble away, one code smell at a time, in faith that the path to openness will be revealed.

+When you make small changes to your code, you are able to identify what went wrong with more precise error codes, a drastic change can make it difficult to pinpoint where something went wrong.
+Its important to make small changes to find a small problem.

+### Flocking in Practice

+- For beginners its best to change one line at a time as stated above
+- Run the tests after every change.
+- If the tests fail, undo and make a better change.